GLOBAL MARKETS-Shares edge higher on earnings, China data

 The MSCI world index rose 0.3 percent.

-Brent crude oil rose 0.2 percent, reaching a three-month high, while gold and silver were both slightly higher.
-Copper prices fell.
+Oil rose 0.3 percent, reaching a three-month high, while copper, gold and silver all registered minor losses.

-The Australian dollar, closely attuned to China’s fortunes due to the country’s appetite for Aussie raw materials, rose 0.64 percent.
+The Australian dollar, closely attuned to China’s fortunes due to the country’s appetite for Aussie raw materials, lost some of its post-data ground to stand 0.2 percent higher at $0.9095.
 The U.S. dollar was up 0.1 percent against a basket of currencies .
 The euro was flat at $1.3064.